 Fitbit also rewards you with badges when you have completed a number of steps in a day with a minimum of 5,000 steps, and in increments of 5,000 steps, to a maximum of 100,000 steps.
 It may sound silly now, but even cynical me wanted to earn these badges.
 So far I have all the badges up to 35,000 steps.

 You also get badges for distance covered since getting your Fitbit.
 The minimum is 26 miles (or almost a marathon) and the maximum is 12,430 miles.

-Obviously the more steps you take or miles you walk, the more active you are, and the more calories you burn.
+Obviously, the more steps you take or miles you walk, the more active you are, and the more calories you burn.
 A huge benefit and tool for those of us trying to lose weight.

-My Fitbit Versa also counts the number of floors or flight of stairs that I have taken.
+My Fitbit Versa also counts the number of floors or flights of stairs that I have taken.
 The default is 10 floors per day, but once again you can adjust this number or remove it.

 I was so out of shape when I began this weight loss journey that I was out of breath from walking up one flight of stairs.
 So I was interested in counting my floors as well and I used it to gauge my fitness level and progress.

 Your Fitbit senses when your altitude increases at least 10 feet.
 However, I should tell you that it’s not perfect.
-Some movements count as floors while there are times when a flight of stairs does not register as a floor.
+Some random movements count as floors while there are times when a flight of stairs does not register as a floor.

 Also, like steps, Fitbit has badges for the number of floors you take in a day.
 The minimum is 10 floors and the maximum is 700.
 You also get badges for the floors you have conquered since getting your Fitbit (500 – 35,000).